StackVista/stackstate-docs/use/stackstate-ui/filters.md

 ## Overview

-The **View Filters** pane on the left side of the StackState UI allows you to filter the components \(topology\), events and traces displayed in each perspective.
+The **View Filters** pane on the left-hand side of the StackState UI allows you to filter the components \(topology\), events and traces displayed in each perspective.
 Applied filters can be [saved as a view](filters.md#save-filters-as-a-view) to open directly in the future.

 ## Filter Topology